doughface01/GCMS_TIC_Plotter_Agilent/README.txt

 README: GCMS Plotter

-Hi, these instructions are wirtten for someone who is quite new to this world, apologise if I am teaching you to suck eggs :)
+Hi, these instructions are wirtten for someone who is quite new to this world, apologies if I am teaching you to suck eggs :)

 Go to my Github and download the .zip file containing the code and accompanying folders.
-Save it somewhere on your computer (it shouldn't matter where *ominous foreshadowing*).
+Save it somewhere on your computer (it shouldn't matter where ***ominous foreshadowing***).

 This code is best run (by that I mean tested) through Anaconda and Spyder.
 	- Download Anaconda (selecting your operating system):